Christofer2002/Sports-Management/README.md

 ## Features
 - **Management Calendar**: Interface to view, add, modify, and delete bookings.
-- **Sports Facility Creation**: Form to add new sports facilities with data validation and image upload.
+- **Sports Facility Creation**: Form to add new sports facilities with data validation and images upload.

 ## Technologies Used
 - ReactJs
-- Material-UI or Bootstrap
+- Bootstrap
+- FontAwesome
+- Tooltip
 - react-big-calendar (for calendar management)

 ## Prerequisites